Farsky/itw-viatick/README.md

 This documentation is intented for the interviewers of this test ([Edmund Gair](mailto:edmund@viatick.com) and [Anna Polubatko](mailto:anna@viatick.com)).
 The following steps will help you review this repository.

 ## 1. Getting Started
-- Open the terminal of your choice from the root folder (cmd/Powershell/etc) and type `npm run dev` to start the application.
+- Open the terminal of your choice from the root folder (cmd/Powershell/etc)
+- Type `npm install` to restore essential libraries
+- Type `npm run start` to start the application.
 - Browse `http://localhost:3000` to see the map.
 - The exits are marked with a green icon and will display their names when hovering.
 - The zones A-P are marked with black dot icons and have their names display above the dot.